ikariiin/ikariiin/README.md

 I'm open to PRs on all of my public repos.
 So shoot one if you want to, and I'll be sure to review it!

 Thanks for checking out.

+Reach out to me on my email: gourabnag12 [at] gmail [dot] com Or Discord: ikariiin

 <!--
 **SaitamaSama/SaitamaSama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.